AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 In addition to these quantities, **GSPT** computes the **instantaneous phase, amplitude, and frequency** of gastric activity, alongside new measures of **total correlation** and multivariate entropy across all recorded channels.

 **GSPT** supports recordings with an **arbitrary number of channels** and implements several processing steps, including a novel **artifact localization algorithm** with a tested **precision of 90%**.
-It also features two distinct methods for **estimating feature reliability** based on Monte Carlo surrogate testing and dominant frequency coherence between channels.
+It also features two distinct methods for **estimating feature reliability** based on Monte Carlo surrogate testing and dominant frequency consistency between channels.

 By being completely automated and data-driven, **GSPT** aims to be a cornerstone for a **standardized**, **user-friendly**, and **reproducible** EGG processing pipeline.